jigx-com/jigx-docs/docs/Building Apps with Jigx/Jigx Builder _code editor_/Editor.md

 ## Navigating code definitions & references

 This feature is particularly useful in large projects or when working with unfamiliar codebases, as it helps you understand how and where certain pieces of code are implemented without manually searching through files.
-If the code has multiple definitions or references, VS Code presents a list of all these instances, allowing you to choose the one you're interested in.&#x20;
+If the code has multiple definitions or references, VS Code presents a list of all these instances, allowing you to choose the one you're interested in.

-The following code definitions and references can be navigated:&#x20;
+The following code definitions and references can be navigated:

 - fileId references
   - jigs